wp-plugins/bulletproof-security/readme.txt

 = Translations =

-* Language Packs: For more information see: <a href="https://make.wordpress.org/polyglots/handbook/" title="Translator's Handbook">Translator's Handbook</a>
+* Language Packs: <a href="https://translate.wordpress.org/projects/wp-plugins/bulletproof-security" title="Translate BulletProof Security">Translate BulletProof Security</a>
 * Bonus Tip: If you use the Google Chrome Browser you can right mouse click in plugin pages and then click on Translate to...
 To translate plugin text into your Language.

 = BulletProof Security Bonus Custom Code =